UNHINGED! Congresswoman Screams GOP stands for ‘Get Old People’ — Then Twitter Utterly MOCKS Her! [VIDEO] | John Hawkins' Right Wing News

 — Zach Miller (@_ZacharyMiller) March 24, 2017

-If we actually elected leaders with our only demands that they follow the Constitution to the fullest, these crazies in politics would cease to exist, and NO ONE would know what a ‘social justice warrior’ was…
+If we actually elected leaders with our only demands that they follow the Constitution to the fullest, these crazies in politics would cease to exist and NO ONE would know what a ‘social justice warrior’ is…

 - Share